flamapy/flamapy_fw/CONTRIBUTING.md

 - **mypy**: We use `mypy` for static type checking.
 It helps catch type errors and inconsistencies in our Python code.
 Before submitting your code, ensure that it passes all `mypy` checks without errors.
 - **prospector**: `prospector` is a comprehensive linting tool we use to identify potential coding issues.
 It covers code style, best practices, and potential errors.
 Your code should adhere to the guidelines identified by `prospector` and should pass all its checks.

 To streamline your development process, we recommend setting up both `mypy` and `prospector` in your local development environment.
 This allows you to catch and address issues early, reducing the likelihood of failed checks during the pull request process.
-For detailed setup and usage instructions, refer to our [Development Environment Setup Guide](#development-environment-setup-guide).

 By following these standards, you contribute not only functional code but also code that aligns with our quality and stylistic expectations.
 This practice helps us maintain a clean, efficient, and robust codebase for Flama.